 But here one does not view Marx specifically as a historiographer.
 What is missing from the conventional understanding of these writings is the distinctive relationship of Marx to the workers and revolutionaries whose tragedy he shares and whose failure he relates.
 Thus Benjamin serves to disclose a further dimension to Marx’s work as a historian, understood as an activity distinct from that of the revolutionary strategist, analyst, and so forth.
 He helps us see what Marx is really (implicitly) doing in these historical writings, even though Marx himself might be quite unaware of this dimension.

-Marx begins the Class Struggles in France as follows: “With the exception of only a few chapters, everykarl_marx more important part of the annals of the revolution from 1848 to 1849 carries the heading: Defeat of the Revolution!”
+Marx begins the Class Struggles in France as follows: “With the exception of only a few chapters, every more important part of the annals of the revolution from 1848 to 1849 carries the heading: Defeat of the Revolution!”
 But Marx then proceeds to draw progress from defeat: The progress of the revolution required the creation of a powerful, united counter-revolution that would provide the opponent necessary for the ripening of a genuinely revolutionary party.
 So the revolutionary actors are defeated, but the revolution is carried forward.

 According to Benjamin’s seventh thesis, however, one would have to regard Marx as here turning against his own true intention as a historian, and as breaking faith with the actors who are the real concern of Marx’s narrative.
 To forsake the standpoint of the vanquished, as Marx appears to do here, is to betray the principles of a genuine historical materialist historiography.
 This is brought out well in Adorno’s commentary on thesis VII: